Code-Institute-Submissions/shalinshah54-lab-sportstyling_MayResub/TEST.md

 - There was an issue with the CRSF ![](static/images/csrf.png) which was fixed by adding `{% csrf_token %}`.
 - Bug with the payment issue ![](static/images/payment.png) which was found that stripe uses credit card no.4242 4242 4242 4242 in the testing version.
+- Seeing the products page where the logo-font there is alot of whitespace this was fixed by changing the css my-5 : 3rems, For now the margin is working fine.